-Although the Magistrate no longer rules on the sufficiency of the prosecution evidence, the sections of the Act previously permitting the examination of prosecution witnesses are retained in their essence at Division 6 of Part 2 of Chapter 3, being sections 82 to 92.
-The purpose is unexplained in the legislation, and although it adopts a recommendation in the LRC Report (Recommendation 8.2), in my view its purpose is poorly explained there.24
+Although the Magistrate will no longer rule on the sufficiency of the prosecution evidence, the sections of the Criminal Procedure Act 1986 permitting the examination of prosecution witnesses are retained in their essence at Division 6, sections 82 to 92.
+The purpose is unexplained in the legislation, and although it adopts a recommendation in the LRC Report (Recommendation 8.2), in my view its purpose is poorly explained there, as well.